AmitKumarPoddar/GlobalTerrorism/README.md

 # Exploratory Data Analysis : Global Terrorism
-I have done exploratory data analysis on global terrorism and tried to find ouy insights with the help of graphs and visualization  tools.
+I have done exploratory data analysis on global terrorism and tried to find out insights with the help of graphs and visualization  tools.
 The dataset : https://bit.ly/2TK5Xn5